About

 Contact Us

-Our lab is part of the Department of Physics in the Grainger College of Engineering at the University of Illinois at Urbana-Champaign.
-We are part of the Illinois Center for Advanced Studies of the Universe (ICASU).
+Our lab is part of the Department of Physics in the Grainger College of Engineering at the University of Illinois Urbana-Champaign.
+We are part of the Illinois Center for Advanced Studies of the Universe (ICASU), and NCSA's Center for Astrophysical Surveys (CAPS).
 Our work is supported by NASA and the U.S. Department of Energy.

 Prof. Filippini: 405 Loomis Lab